Intermezzo (1939 film): Production

 The musical duets with Howard and Bergman were dubbed for the soundtrack by professional musicians; however, the actors' hands show the actual music being played.
 Bergman plays the full piano parts (for Edvard Grieg's Concerto in A minor and Christian Sinding's "Rustle of Spring"), so her hand positions are correct for the music soundtrack.
 Howard could not play the violin, so a professional violinist named Al Sack, who bore a striking resemblance to Howard, was brought in to teach him proper violin posture and bowing technique.
 During filming, Sack rested on his knees, out of view of the camera, and did the fingering on all of the closeups.
 In the film, Sack's left hand is shown along with Howard's bowing arm and profile.
 Sack also doubled for Howard during the long shots in front of the orchestra.

 Radio adaptations and remake

 Bergman was heard in a radio adaptation of Intermezzo on Lux Radio Theatre on January 29, 1940, with Herbert Marshall, and again on June 4, 1945 with Joseph Cotten.
 On October 5, 1946, Marshall starred in an adaptation of Intermezzo on the Hollywood Star Time radio program.

-The film was remade as Honeysuckle Rose in 1980.
+The film was loosely remade in 1980 as a vehicle for Willie Nelson titled Honeysuckle Rose.